czczc/wire-cell-tutorial/workflow.md

 wcdo-wirecell-path default
 ```

-Note that you need to define the current larsoft and larewirecell versions at the top, which you can find [here](https://cdcvs.fnal.gov/redmine/projects/larsoft/repository/revisions/master/entry/ups/product_deps) and [here](https://cdcvs.fnal.gov/redmine/projects/larwirecell/repository/revisions/master/entry/ups/product_deps) and change accordingly.
+Note that you need to define the larsoft and larewirecell versions at the top.
+You can find the current versions [here](https://cdcvs.fnal.gov/redmine/projects/larsoft/repository/revisions/master/entry/ups/product_deps) and [here](https://cdcvs.fnal.gov/redmine/projects/larwirecell/repository/revisions/master/entry/ups/product_deps), and change accordingly.

 Next you need to build `larwirecell` against the current wct on your local computer.
 First, edit the `/wcdo/src/mrb/srcs/larwirecell/ups/product_deps` file and change the line `wirecell vxx_xx_xx` to `wirecell DEVELMRB`.
 Then run the following commands:
 ```bash